biocom-uib/util-aligner-web/README.md

 * Populate the DB (to be queried by the API) with `update_mysql.py`.

-##  Steps to add a new score in PINAWeb
+##  Steps to add a new score to PINAWeb
 In the server (https://github.com/biocom-uib/util-aligner-server) you need to do:
 * Implement the new score in `scores.py` or a new module.
 Then call it from `compute_scores` in `scores.py`.
 * If the new scoring function returns (even potentially) large results, split them into separate files in `split_score_data_as_tsvs` (again from `scores.py`).